Skip to main content

 Photosynthesis

-Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy, using carbon dioxide (CO2) and water.
-During this process, plants absorb CO2 through stomata, which are small openings on leaf surfaces.
-The absorbed CO2 is then used to produce glucose and oxygen, essential for plant growth and energy.
-Understanding photosynthesis is crucial to grasp how elevated CO2 levels can influence plant health and productivity.
+Photosynthesis is the process by which plants, algae, and some bacteria convert light energy into chemical energy, using carbon dioxide and water to produce glucose and oxygen.
+Elevated CO2 levels can enhance photosynthesis, potentially increasing plant growth and productivity.
+Understanding this process is crucial to predicting how plants might respond to changing atmospheric conditions.

 Recommended video: